Trade Stock Indices

 Break Out Upward Buy Trading Signal after a Consolidation Setup Pattern

-Alternatively if you don't want to wait out the consolidation, you as a stock index trader can use pending orders.
+Alternatively if you don't want to wait out the consolidation, you can use pending orders.
 If you would want to know more about pending orders go to the lesson: Stop Entry Order Types

-The 2 types of stop order types used to trade consolidation trade patterns are:
+The two types of stop orders utilized for trading consolidation patterns are:

-These are orders to open a buy trade above the market or to open a sell position below the market.
+These are orders structured to initiate a purchase agreement above the immediate market price or to commence a selling position below the current market price.

 Rectangle Setup